scala-ide/docs/src/sphinx/4.0.x/features/async-debugger/index.rst

 A mysterious green *bang* icon on ``Debug`` view toolbar is a next part of Async Debugger tools suite.
 When it is clicked and underlying code line launches a message then the code execution is continued up to a place where this message is received.
 In other case it works like ``step over`` action.

-Let's flick thru a simple example.
+Let's flick through a simple example.
 First stop (with breakpoint) in a part of code which emits messages.

 .. image:: images/step-msg-1.png
     :width: 100%